cleverua/tuna-timer-api/README.md

 ```

-## Features

-* Start and stop timer on a task
-* Resume the timer on the last stopped task
-* See what tasks you and other team member are working on currently
-* Flexible reporting:
-    * Get aggregated report for given team member for given time frame (this week, last week, this month, last month etc) as a message in a Slack channel
-    * Generate a CSV or XLSS report file and post its link to Slack so you can click to download the report

 ## Assumptions and defaults

 A team member can only do **ONE** task at a time.
 If you start a new one that would stop the one you had a timer on previously.